 - With safe and age appropriate play equipment.

 We Believe in Safety on the Farm

-For more than 50 years, Farm Bureau Insurance has served the needs of South Carolina farmers and their families.
-We are still committed to providing you with the customer service and quality farming insurance you need and deserve.
+Since 1955 Farm Bureau Insurance has served the needs of South Carolina farmers and their families.
+We are still committed to providing you with the customer service and quality farm insurance you need and deserve.
 We are proud to be a part of the local community and to support our South Carolina farmers.